-Filler Correction After Bad Filler Melbourne – consultation based treatment at Core Aesthetics, Oakleigh, Melbourne.
+Filler Correction After Bad Filler Melbourne, consultation based treatment at Core Aesthetics, Oakleigh, Melbourne.
 Individually assessed.
+Results vary between individuals and depend on factors including anatomy, skin quality, and how each person responds to treatment.

 An unsatisfactory filler result is more common than it should be, and understanding what your options are is important.
-At Core Aesthetics in Oakleigh, Corey Anderson, AHPRA registered nurse (NMW0001047575, registered since January 1996), assesses filler correction concerns from clients across Melbourne, regardless of where the original treatment was performed.
+At Core Aesthetics in Oakleigh, Corey Anderson, AHPRA registered nurse, assesses filler correction concerns from clients across Melbourne, regardless of where the original treatment was performed.

 First: Distinguish Swelling from a True Result Issue